Published on 10 Dec 2012

 "We believe that investing in the satisfaction of our customers will yield the biggest long-term payback. " - - Hennie Nortje, Head of Operations, Santam Insurance

-Business Analytics, Industry Framework , Smarter Analytics, Smarter Planet
+BA - Business Analytics, Big Data & Analytics, Big Data & Analytics: Operations/Fraud/Threats, Industry Framework , Smarter Planet

 Leadership Series, Smarter Insurance